Enuff Z'Nuff: Reformation and Vie's second departure (2006–2013)

-Recent activity, Chip on lead vocals (2014-Present)
+Recent activity, Chip on lead vocals (since 2014)

 There was more band member shuffling in May 2014 when guitarist Tory Stoffregen and drummer Randi Scott each left the band.
 Drummer Erik Donner joined on drums in June, while Enuff Z'Nuff continued touring as a 3-piece.
 In April 2016, Metal Sludge confirmed via an interview with Johnny Monaco that he is no longer in the band.
 The band continued with Chip Z'nuff as the lead singer, Tory Stoffregen back on lead guitar, Tony Fenelle (Ultravox) on guitar and Daniel B. Hill on drums.

 Enuff Z'nuff released an album of older, previously unreleased original material on Frontiers Records in late 2016, titled Clowns Lounge.
 It mainly features demo material from studio sessions originally recorded in 1988 and 1989.
 Enuff Z'nuff released an album of new material with Chip Z'nuff on lead vocals, Diamond Boy, in 2018 on the Frontiers label.
 It was their first recording without contributions from former Enuff Z'nuff singer/songwriter Donnie Vie.
 Vie is still active musically and created a PledgeMusic campaign for his latest solo album, which released July 15, 2019.
 On March 11, 2019, guitarist Tony Fennell announced his departure from the band in a statement that was posted on the band's Facebook page.
 He was replaced by Alex Kane, a previous Enuff Z'nuff band member who had played with the band before their first major label breakthrough.
-Fennell has since returned to the band full time and continues to write, record and tour.

-Enuff Z'Nuff released their 15th studio album, named Brainwashed Generation on July 10, 2020 through Frontiers Records.
-This album marks the band's second album with Chip Z'Nuff on lead vocals instead of former frontman and guitarist, Donnie Vie, who appears on the track, "Strangers In My Head".
-Former Dream Theater drummer Mike Portnoy and current Cheap Trick drummer Daxx Nielsen also made guest appearances on the record.

-In August 2021, a 3-CD set of formerly unreleased demo recordings titled Never Enuff was released through Cleopatra Records.
-A new cover album, Hardrock Nite, released on November 12, 2021 through Frontiers Records.
-It is a Beatles tribute record with the current band, meaning that Chip is singing the lead vocals.
-Chip also released his second solo album Perfectly Imperfect through the Frontiers label in 2022.
+Enuff Z'Nuff continues to release new recordings.
+In August 2021, a three-CD set of formerly unreleased demo recordings titled Never Enuff was released through Cleopatra Records.
+The newest Enuff Z'nuff album, Xtra Cherries, was due to be released on July 18, 2025.